jbrems/next-cache-poc/README.md

 The project was started as a quick investigation into this topic, but turned out to be a lot more comprehensive than I initially expected it to be.

 To visualize the different caching behaviors, 3 teams of 6 pokemon are randomly chosen.
-When a cache is being hit, the "random" pokemon should be the same in all 3 teams.
+When a cache is being hit, the random pokemon should be the same in all 3 teams.

 (!)
 Caching behavior can be different depending on whether you are running the Nextjs dev server (`npm run dev`) or building the application and running the production server (`npm run build && npm start`).
 The following explanations focus on the production server, but will mention any differences with the dev server.